What Are The Best Quotes About Learning?

 The length of a quote often fits many of the more popular formats internet-wide, including Pinterest-friendly graphics, tweets, slideshows, and more.

-These quotes necessarily reflect a particular view of learning, so in that way this list is editorialized.
-At TeachThought, we focus on the human/critical thinking/innovation angle, and the quotes we chose mostly reflect that.
+Quotes About Learning: These quotes about learning necessarily reflect a particular view of learning, so in that way, this list is editorialized.
+At TeachThought, we focus on the human/critical thinking/innovation angle, and the quotes we chose mostly reflect that, just as we did in 50 Of The Best Quotes About Teaching.

 52 Of The Best Quotes About Learning